Panchopchar Puja

 The Guru, as the inner light of wisdom, makes us receptive to Her presence and teachings.

-Why Offer Panchopchar to Shakti?
+Why Offer Panchopchar to Shiva & Aadi Shakti?

 This sacred practice: